 - Dust the surface again with flour and gently flatten the stuffed dough ball into a naan.

 - You can do this using a rolling pin too but I recommend doing it with your hand as it allows spreading the stuffing evenly in the naan.
 Using fingers makes depression all around so the edges are a bit higher than the center like a pizza. ( If your ground meat stuffing gets visible from the top as you roll naan that's completely ok as you see in the featured image.)

 - Using the bottom of a wooden spoon make holes all over the dough.
 This will let the air in the dough escape while cooking and the naan won't rise like pita bread.

 - Heat a griddle (Tawa) or pan and place the prepared Naan on it.
 Brush the top and sides with whipped yogurt, and sprinkle sesame seeds.

 - Cook on medium heat for 5-8 minutes until the bottom is golden.

 - Now transfer the Naan to the preheated oven to cook the top.
 The broiler and oven both should be working simultaneously so the oven mimics the heat of tandoor. ( If both broiler and bottom don't work simultaneously then pre-oven first and use broiler alone while baking naan.
-Place the naan on the medium rack of the oven and cook for 5 minutes or until naan is golden. ( Most of groundmeat stuffing will cook on the tawa only so no need to worry and remaining cooking will complete on the oven.
+Place the naan on the medium rack of the oven and cook for 5 minutes or until naan is golden. ( Most ground meat stuffing will cook on the tawa only so no need to worry and the remaining cooking will complete in the oven.

 Frequently asked questions